-These chocolate fondant buns are super easy to make and will give you an (albeit short-lived – depending how many you scoff!) sanctuary from stress.
+These chocolate buns are super easy to make and will give you an (albeit short-lived, depending on how quickly you scoff them!) sanctuary from stress.
 Indulge in a light chocolatey bun with a rich chocolate sauce centre and your worries will melt along with them!

 You can get all the ingredients for around a tenner, and that will get you at least two batches – working out at just £0.42 per bun!

 Chocolate buns recipe

 It's a good idea to invest in some handy kitchen scales to weigh all this out - they're one of many kitchen gadgets we can't live without.

 - 200g caster sugar (£1.10)

 - 115g softened butter, cut into cubes (£1.60)

 - 2 eggs (89p)